ar1st0crat/SciColorMaps/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![NuGet](https://img.shields.io/nuget/v/Nuget.Core.svg)

-Simple and convenient library providing custom .NET color maps (user-defined or imported from matplotlib) for scientific visualization
+Simple and convenient library providing custom .NET color maps (user-defined or imported from matplotlib) for scientific visualization.

+Library comes in two versions:

+- **SciColorMaps.Portable.dll** does not rely on any framework-dependent color structure (like ```System.Drawing.Color``` or ```System.Windows.Media.Color```).
+It operates with pure byte arrays, so it can be used in any .NET project.

+- **SciColorMaps.dll** provides some additional functions that handle GDI+ colors, so it can be used in WinForms and WPF projects.

 ## Base ColorMap class